secretGeek/til/linux/digital_ocean.md

 Create and configure your droplet

 3. create a droplet at digital ocean.
 Must be 64 bit (.net core does not run in 32 bit linux).
 Would currently be Ubuntu 16.
-    -tell it to use the SSH key you already provided it with.
+ * tell it to use the SSH key you already provided it with.
 4. use PuTTY to connect to your droplet as root.

  * create a new user
  * give that user sudo privileges